Relive the Action.

 Men’s Individual: Mateo Fernandez De Oliveira, University of Arkansas

-Women’s Individual: Ingrid Lindlbad, Louisiana State University
+Women’s Individual: Ingrid Lindblad, Louisiana State University

 2022 SEMINOLE GOLF CLUB